 8. Digitise your direct communication with patients

-Phonecalls are a pain in the eye, especially in the pharmacy.
-It should still be an option for people but it should now be a secondary option.
+Phone calls are a pain in the eye, especially in the pharmacy.
+It should still be an option for people, but it should now be a secondary option.
 That’s because we now have WhatsApp Business and other great apps like PharmZap, that make communication so much easier.

 I’ve seen it countless times.
 People leave bad reviews on Google if they can’t get through to a business on the phone.
-That would anger me big time, especially if it was to do with my medication, that helps keep me calm.
+That would anger me big time, especially if it was to do with my medication, which helps keep me calm.
 Please give your patients an alternative way to communicate.